 - Cunat Exchange

 - Trilogy Real Estate Group

 DST Tax Advantages

 DSTs give you the same tax benefits you’d get from direct real property ownership or a TIC, including mortgage interest deduction.
 Also, most people purchase a DST by performing a 1031 like kind exchange, allowing the purchaser to defer capital gains on a previous investment.
 This can make DST investments attractive to older real estate investors who still want the benefits of real estate ownership but without the hassle.
-Brokerage firms that sell DSTs often focus on the income potential and lack of day-to-day management as the basis of recommending DSTs.
+Brokerage firms that sell DSTs often focus on the tax deferral, income potential and lack of day-to-day management as the basis of recommending DSTs.
 There are downside risks though.